Do you really know how to run an email marketing campaign that gets results?

 You might think that a great way to connect with your contacts is sending out a generic holiday greeting come December.
 While there’s certainly nothing wrong with that, keep in mind, there’s nothing especially unique about it.

 Your message could get lost in the crowd.
 As far as marking an occasion goes, a Happy Birthday email takes things a step further by speaking to the individual.
 For example, if I see an email that reads “Happy birthday, John!” and it really is my birthday, I’m more likely to open the email because it’s just for me.

 Emails that contain a personal subject line have a 26% higher open rate than non-personalized emails.

 Take a look at this example of a Happy Birthday email below from Harpoon Brewery.

 Speaking of birthday wishes, how will you know the birthdates of your customers if you don’t have that info?
 You might need to collect it.

 And how do you do that?
 With an email asking people to update their profiles, of course.

 Here’s an example of Overstock doing just that.

 Finally, you can also intentionally send people an email a week late that apologizes for missing their birthday.
 Here’s an example of Need Supply tackling that strategy.

-Take a look at your analytics.
-Which articles have the most visits?
-The most shares?
+Take a look at your analytics dashboard and look for the articles that get the most visits, the most shares.